JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 I leaned over from the backseat and asked the obvious question, “So who’s party is this?”
 And my friends looked at each other, looked at me, shrugged and said, “Someone…” Turned out this was a general party that people in certain circles at Midwood High School somehow knew about.
 And we may or may not be crashing said party, but whatever.
 It was a full house party so who cared.

 I’d been to parties before but this was a house party.
 I had some silly fantasy ideas of what that might mean.
-I pictured mutiple floors of a party happening.
+I pictured multiple floors of a party happening.
 Kinda like what it seemed like in “Pretty in Pink” but less suburban.

 ***